-- 46 group in the APhA House of Delegates shall have the right to vote - 47 in that year's annual election for at-large APhA Board of Trustees - 48 members and APhA President-Elect, as well as any additional - 49 issues that may be placed on the ballot from time to time. - 50 Section 4.
+Board of Trustees members and APhA President-Elect, as well as 48 49 any additional issues that may be placed on the ballot from time 50 to time.

+51 Section 4.
 Pharmacy Technician Member.
-Any individual who is 51 a pharmacy technician shall be eligible for membership as a - 51 a pharmacy technician shall be eligible for membership as a 52 Pharmacy Technician Member.
-A Pharmacy Technician Member - shall have full voting rights in a selected Association membership - 55 shall have full voting fights in a selected Association membership 54 organization group and may hold office only in that selected - 54 organization group and may hold office only in that selected 55 membership organization group, provided, however, that a - 56 Pharmacy Technician Member shall have full voting rights as a - 57 member of an ASSOCIATION committee or as a delegate in the - 58 ASSOCIATION House of Delegates. - 59 Section 5.
+Any individual 52 who is a pharmacy technician shall be eligible for membership as 53 a Pharmacy Technician Member.
+A Pharmacy Technician Member 54 shall have full voting rights in a selected ASSOCIATION membership organization group and may hold office only in that 55 selected membership organization group, provided, however, 56 57 that a Pharmacy Technician Member shall have full voting rights 58 as a member of an ASSOCIATION committee or as a delegate in 59 the ASSOCIATION House of Delegates.
+Section 5.
 Honorary Membership.
-Any individual may be granted - 60 Honorary membership by the Board of Trustees.
-An Honorary - 61 Member shall have no voting rights and may not hold office in - 62 this ASSOCIATION or any of its membership organization groups - 63 unless entitled to do so under another class of membership. - 64 Section 6.
+Any individual may be 60 granted Honorary membership by the Board of Trustees.
+An 61 62 Honorary Member shall have no voting rights and may not hold office in this ASSOCIATION or any of its membership 63 64 organization groups unless entitled to do so under another class 65 of membership.

+Section 6.
 Admission to Membership.
-Any individual shall be65 admitted to membership in the appropriate class of membership - 66 upon completion of administrative processing of any required - 67 application accompanied by required dues, provided, however, - that the Board of Trustees may deny any individual membershipfor cause, meaning conduct tending to damage the public - 70 reputation of this ASSOCIATION. - 71 Section 7.
+Any individual shall 66 67 be admitted to membership in the appropriate class of 68 membership upon completion of administrative processing of any

+- required application accompanied by required dues, provided, 69 - 70 however, that the Board of Trustees may deny any individual 71 membership for cause, meaning conduct tending to damage the - 72 public reputation of this ASSOCIATION.

+73 Section 7.
 Membership Benefits and Services.
-Membership - 72 benefits and services for each class of membership shall be those - r3 established from time to time by the Board of Trustees.
-Ther4 Board of Trustees may add, delete, or adjust membership - 75 benefits and services as it deems necessary or desirable in - 76 furtherance of ASSOCIATION purposes.
-No addition, deletion, or - 77 adjustment of membership benefits or services shall require any - 78 adjustment of dues for the membership period during which the - addition, deletion, or adjustment of membership benefits or services occurs. - 81 Section 8.
+Membership 74 benefits and services for each class of membership shall be those 75 established from time to time by the Board of Trustees.
+The

+- 76 Board of Trustees may add, delete, or adjust membership benefits - 77 and services as it deems necessary or desirable in furtherance of - 78 ASSOCIATION purposes.
+No addition, deletion, or adjustment - 79 of membership benefits or services shall require any adjustment - of dues for the membership period during which the addition, 80 deletion, or adjustment of membership benefits or services 81 - 82 occurs.
+83

+Section 8.
 Termination of Membership.
-Any member may 82 voluntarily terminate membership by notice to this ASSOCIATION.
-Termination of membership shall be effective 83 84 upon completion of administrative processing of such notice.
-No 85 such voluntary termination of membership shall be effective to 86 avoid any debt to this ASSOCIATION.
-This ASSOCIATION may 87 terminate the membership of any member for failure to pay 88 required dues.
-Such termination of membership shall be 89 effective at the convenience of this ASSOCIATION.
-Termination 90 of membership shall terminate the right of any member to all 91 membership benefits and services.
-92 Section 9.
+Any member may 84 voluntarily terminate membership by notice to this 85 ASSOCIATION.
+Termination of membership shall be effective 86 upon completion of administrative processing of such notice.
+No 87 such voluntary termination of membership shall be effective to 88 avoid any debt to this ASSOCIATION.
+This ASSOCIATION may 89 terminate the membership of any member for failure to pay 90 required dues.
+Such termination of membership shall be effective 91 at the convenience of this ASSOCIATION.
+Termination of 92 membership shall terminate the right of any member to all 93 membership benefits and services.
+94 Section 9.
 Dues.
-Each member shall pay such dues as may be - 93 required from time to time by the Board of Trustees for each class 94 of membership.
-The Board of Trustees may establish from time 95 to time such administrative policies and procedures as it deems 96 necessary or desirable to facilitate the payment and receipt of 97 required dues.
-The Board of Trustees may also establish from 98 time to time special dues within established classes of 99 membership.
+Each member shall pay such dues as may be 95 required from time to time by the Board of Trustees for each

+96 class of membership.
+The Board of Trustees may establish from

+- 97 time to time such administrative policies and procedures as it - 98 deems necessary or desirable to facilitate the payment and - 99 receipt of required dues.
+The Board of Trustees may also - 100 establish from time to time special dues within established classes - 101 of membership.